BUYERS GUIDE - SOFT-ROADERS

-The engine certainly has ample poke and matches well to the six-speed auto transmission.
-Shifts are smooth in both ‘Eco’ and ‘Sport’ modes and we liked the ‘blipping’ downshift program that sends the box from sixth back to third, or from fifth back to second if the driver floors the loud pedal.
+The engine certainly had ample poke and matched well to the six-speed auto transmission.
+Shifts were smooth in both ‘Eco’ and ‘Sport’ modes and we liked the ‘blipping’ downshift program that sent the box from sixth back to third, or from fifth back to second if the driver floored the loud pedal.

 Softroaders have limited off-road ability, but the RAV4 went where its competitors could go without complaint.
 We checked it out on some fire trails and sandy beach-access tracks and were impressed with its ability.